savonet/book/streaming.md

 before the first colons (`:`) is the _protocol_ and is used to determine how to fetch or produce the file.
 A local file is assumed when no protocol is specified.
-Some protocols such as `annotate` or `replaygain` operate on URI, which means that they allow chaining of protocols:
+Some protocols such as `annotate` or `replaygain` operate on URI, which means that they allow chaining of protocols so that

 ```
 replaygain:annotate:title="Welcome":say:Hello everybody!
 ```

+is a valid request.

 #### The status of a request